RomanGrom/goal-opportunity-spotting-dp/README.md

 4. **onlyai_6.zip** - This model is from the "Only AI critic with lower discount factor" chapter.

+### Training

+For the football environment to run on GPU, the Xorg server must run on DISPLAY 0.
+Otherwise, unset the DISPLAY variable and run on the CPU.

 ### Other Files

 1. **project/main.py** - Script for running the training process.